TomisinJ/tomisinj/README.md

 - BSc International Business, Finance and Economics
 - Played for the Women’s Hockey Club and Campus League teams
-- Member of the Media Society
+- Cameraman for FuseTV Media Society

 ## Hobbies